DesignByOnyx/conditional-middleware/README.md

 # conditional-middleware

-This module allows you to compose a chain of middleware based on a condition.
+Compose chains of middleware based on a condition.
 If the condition fails, the middleware does not execute - not even as a wrapper around `next()` calls.

 ```
 npm install conditional-middleware --save